 Update: The G-Shock DW-6600 was revived in 2023 with the DW-6640RE-1 as part of the 40th Anniversary Remaster Black Series.

 The Official U.S. Navy SEALs Website offers many public domain promotional photos, some featuring Navy SEALs wearing the Casio G-Shock DW-6600 watch during training.
-It’s common knowledge that the DW-6600 was issued to Navy SEALs in recent times and these photos are evidence of that.
-The DW-6600 is also featured in the 2014 film American Sniper starring Bradley Cooper, based on the life of Navy SEAL Chris Kyle who wrote about wearing a G-Shock in his memoir.
+It’s common knowledge that the DW-6600 was issued to Navy SEALs in recent times, and the following photos are evidence of that.
+The DW-6600 was also featured in the 2014 film American Sniper starring Bradley Cooper, based on the life of Navy SEAL Chris Kyle who wrote about wearing a G-Shock in his memoir.

 The DW-6600 is considered to be one of the all-time classic G-Shock watches and was a very popular military watch.
 It first appeared in 1994 and was one of the longest running models.
 It was a preferred watch for military use due to its low cost, light weight, shock protection, reliable 200-meter water resistance, 24 hour mode, and electro-luminescent backlight with afterglow (staying illuminated for a few seconds after the button is pressed).
 The DW-6600 is also known as the first G-Shock to feature the “EL” backlight which illuminates the entire display.

 The DW-6600 effectively replaced the Rolex Submariner as the standard SEAL watch.
 The model was discontinued by Casio in 2010 with remaining stocks lasting into 2011.
-Since then, Navy SEALs have been known to wear G-Shock and other brands like Suunto and Casio Pathfinder (now known as Pro Trek), but it is no longer known what watches they are issued, if any.
-There no longer appears to be a specific model that is recognized as the standard issue SEAL watch, and the type of watch a SEAL wears in the field may be a matter of personal choice.
+Since then, Navy SEALs have been known to wear other G-Shock watches and other brands like Suunto and Casio Pathfinder (now known as Pro Trek), but it is no longer known what watches they are issued, if any.
+There no longer appears to be a specific model that is recognized as the standard issue SEAL watch.
+(2024 Update: Sources reported that SEALs were issued the G-Shock DW-9052 up to 2018, and recent photos show SEALs wearing the DW-6900, DW-9052, and Mudman G-9000.)

 Current low-cost G-Shock watches similar to the DW-6600 with a front-facing EL backlight button include the G-Shock DW-6900 and G-Shock DW-9052.
-The DW-6900 is a popular military choice and as the model number suggests it is the closest in design to the DW-6600 with the same exterior shape.
+The DW-6900 is a popular military choice and as the name suggests, it is the closest in design to the DW-6600 with the same exterior shape.
 The DW-9052 is known as a military-issue watch in certain countries and in some special force units around the world.
-For more Navy SEAL photos and videos visit the “downloads” section at https://www.sealswcc.com/seal-default.html (Update: No longer active).
-We’ve selected some of the best photos featuring G-Shock watches here…

-Navy SEAL wearing a G-Shock watch during desert training:
+Navy SEALs wearing G-Shock DW6600 watch during training:

 Former Navy SEALs tweeting about G-Shock: